-- 165 Bastian Buck, Chief of Standards; Harold Pauwels, Director Standards; Laura Espinach, Director - 166 Standards; and Claire Dugan, Senior Manager Standards, provided an update on GSSB priority - areas.
-Additionally, the following was provided: the 2024 schedule for the development and revision of - 168 GRI Standards, the implementation of GRI Standards covering translations, standard interpretations, - 169 FAQs, guidance material, and digital taxonomy, as well as partnerships and collaborations. - 170 In response to questions from the GSSB, the SD clarified the following: - Revision and alignment of Topic and Sector Standards cannot be done in parallel, as the developments flagged in Topic Standards will then feed into Sector Standards. - Timelines for research and revision projects are based on staffing resources. - Collaboration with other standard-setting bodies, interoperability, and the sharing of resources are essential to promote synergy and streamline efforts across organizations.
+- Bastian Buck, Chief of Standards; Harold Pauwels, Director Standards; Laura Espinach, Director Standards; and Claire Dugan, Senior Manager Standards, provided an update on GSSB priority areas.
+Additionally, the following was provided: the 2024 schedule for the development and revision of GRI Standards, the implementation of GRI Standards covering translations, standard interpretations, FAQs, guidance material, and digital taxonomy, as well as partnerships and collaborations. - 174 In response to questions from the GSSB, the SD clarified the following: - Revision and alignment of Topic and Sector Standards cannot be done in parallel, as the developments flagged in Topic Standards will then feed into Sector Standards. - Timelines for research and revision projects are based on staffing resources.